naslakboss/MealooApp/README.md

 # MealooApp

-Web app that generates meal recipes automatically basend on filters such as BMI and weight goals.
+Web app that generates meal recipes automatically based on filters such as BMI and weight goals.
 It also serves as a food diary where users can create their own meals.

 ## Table of contents